TDG-Platform/docs/Advanced_Image_Preprocessor.md

 #### Known Issues:
 #####Specify DEM
   * The default DEM (digital elevation model) used in the orthorectification process is SRTM90 (Shuttle Radar Topography Mission).
-No other options are available at this time.
+Custom DEM's can be used, but require some preprocessing.
+Please contact us for details.

 #### Contact Us
 If your customer is having a specific problem.
 Tech Owner: [Tim Harris](Tim.Harris@digitalglobe.com) & Editor: [Kathleen Johnson](kajohnso@digitalglobe.com)